- Prayer and Worship

 Pain.
 Injustice.
 Brokenness.
 Hope.
 Love.
 Faith.
 Wisdom.
 ToGoForth.org will confront the issues of the day with the insights of the Catholic social teaching tradition, human stories and the perspective of the bishops of the United States.
 You can join the dialogue on Twitter @togoforth.

-Read about all the latest news from CCHD!
+Read the latest news from CCHD!

 Participate in the 2015 Multimedia Youth Contest: "Do Justice, Love Goodness, Walk Humbly with God" (Micah 6:8)